 CITY COUNCIL ELECTION 1953

-The term of City Councillors elected in the 1950 Municipal Election had ended, with three, including one from PP, running for another term.
-A former PP and independent Councillor, S. S. Manyam, rejoined LP, a party he helped formed, and was running under its ticket.
-Another two independents and former LP Councillors in the South ward, S. Jaganathan and M. P. D. Nair, returned to LP's fold, with the latter retiring.
-In City ward, the opponent of independent Councillor J. M. Jumabhoy, PP candidate Mrs Mary Lobo, was not eligible to contest due to her missing name in the register, triggering the only walkover in municipal elections and the second one in history.
-Another retiring Councillor was S. A. Mohamed Ali (Rochore), elected as independent and joined PP but became independent again before stepping down.
+The term of the City Councillors elected in the 1950 Municipal Election expired.
+Three of them, including one from PP, were running for a new term.
+Former PP and independent Councillor, S. S. Manyam, rejoined LP, a party he helped formed, and was running under its ticket.
+Another two independents in the South ward, S. Jaganathan and M. P. D. Nair, were former LP Councillors and also returned to LP's fold, with Nair retiring.
+In City ward, the PP opponent of independent J. M. Jumabhoy, Mrs Mary Lobo, was not eligible to contest due to her name missing from the electoral register, triggering the only walkover in municipal elections and the second one in history.
+Another retiring Councillor was S. A. Mohamed Ali (Rochore), elected as an independent, joined PP but became independent again before stepping down.
 Former members of LP who founded the Democratic Labour Party, the prelude to LF, contested as "Independent-Labour" candidates.
-Debuting in city elections was UMNO-MCA, the first time a third party entered the fray, both entering into an alliance in conjunction with their Malayan counterparts.
-PP continued to maintain its simple majority for the fourth time in a row.
-After this, there were no CC elections until 1957 and the terms of all incumbent Councillors were extended while the Rendel Commission and another two committees, including the McNeice Commission, delayed the completion of reviewing of Singapore's national and local governance.
-In May 1954, it was officially confirmed that city elections for the year would be postponed indefinitely.
-Politicians lobbied for a December 1955 dateline but the constitutional hangover lasted longer than expected.
+UMNO-MCA, which fielded a member of UMNO, made it the first time a third party contested city elections.
+PP retained its simple majority in the Council for the fourth time in a row.
+After this, there were no city elections until 1957 and the terms of all incumbent Councillors were extended.
+The Rendel Commission and another two committees, including the McNeice Commission, delayed the completion of reviewing Singapore's national and local governance.
+In May 1954, it was officially confirmed that city elections would be postponed indefinitely.
+Politicians lobbied for a fresh election in December 1955 but the constitutional standstill lasted longer than expected.

 Nomination day: 4 November 1953 [Wed]

 Election deposit: $250